Top author reveals bullying ordeal at Edinburgh private school

 The writer described how his “terrible years” at George Watson’s College in the 1950s and 1960s led to him taking a “massive overdose” of his mother’s sleeping pills.

-Writing in the Sunday Times he said: “I was there for 10 years, mocked and isolated by the other children while the teachers blamed this on me and sometimes collaborated in it.”
+Writing in a Sunday newspaper, he said: “I was there for ten years, mocked and isolated by the other children while the teachers blamed this on me and sometimes collaborated in it.”

 Lothian Green MSP Andy Wightman said he had received 25 reports of abuse involving former pupils at the school, most between 1999 and 2017, after he helped to highlight Kate’s case.